36KW Solar Array - 225 Anderson Rd, Butler PA 16002

 Location

-Data for the new 36KW array located 25 miles due north of Pittsburgh PA.
-This location is at about 40.75 degrees N latitude.
+This site is located 25 miles due north of Pittsburgh PA at about 40.75 degrees N latitude.

 Installation

-This is the second location that we have owned.
+This is the second location that we have owned/operated.
 The first array (20KW) at our prior residence about 40 miles SE of here served us flawlessly for 10 years and generated nearly 1/4 gigawatt.
-It continues in full operation.
-Both of these systems were installed by EIS Energy Independent Solutions Pittsburgh, PA.
-We would build more if the regulations and procedures would allow.
+These systems were installed by EIS Energy Independent Solutions Pittsburgh, PA.

 The ground mounted system is preferred because it not only allows the array to be optimally positioned and more easily serviced, it allows the panels to run cooler and therefore more efficiently; This avoids the issue with maintaining or replacing the roof on the residence; And, it also does not put the home at risk due to fire resulting from any fault of the high powered electrical systems involved.